Long-time friends Jerrod and Bo sat down to talk about Eighth Grade, the Internet, and staying sane in a culture where everything ages like milk.

 Jerrod: Shut up.

 Jerrod: What are we doing?
-What are we doing?
+What are you doing?

-Bo: I have no idea what I'm doing now.
-MeUndies, we're out.
+Bo: I have no idea what I'm doing.
+MeUndies.
+We're out.